Genivia/ugrep/README.md

                   Instead of option --null-data, option --encoding=null-data treats the input as a sequence of lines terminated by a zero byte without affecting the output.
 Option --null-data is not compatible with UTF-16/32 input.
+Since ugrep matches multiple lines when patterns are specified containing a newline `\n' or `\R', this option is not required for multi-line matching.
 See also options --encoding and --null.

            -O EXTENSIONS, --file-extension=EXTENSIONS
                   Only search files whose filename extensions match the specified